sfomuseum/go-picturebook-sfomuseum/README.md

   -size string
     	A common paper size to use for the size of your picturebook.
 Valid sizes are: "a3", "a4", "a5", "letter", "legal", or "tabloid". (default "letter")
   -target-uri string
+    	A valid aaronland/go-picturebook/bucket.Bucket URI for where the final picturebook file will be written to.
   -units string
     	The unit of measurement to apply to the -height and -width flags.
 Valid options are inches, millimeters, centimeters (default "inches")
   -verbose
     	Display verbose output as the picturebook is created.
   -width float
     	A custom height to use as the size of your picturebook.
 Units are defined in inches by default.
 This flag overrides the -size flag when used in combination with the -height flag.
+  -year int
+    	Limit shoebox items to those collected during a specific year.
 ```

 #### Example